payout-one/developers/docs/use-cases/simple-payment.md

    ```
    > [!NOTE]
    > Some algorithms implementations generate output in UPPERCASE form so please change all characters into lowercase form.
-8. Merchant's order can be marked as paid after webhook is received and verified.
+8. Merchant's order can be marked as paid after webhook type "checkout.succeeded" is received and verified.